By Ishmael Behrhorst

-Part of the onboarding process to become a CASA volunteer includes 40 hours of training.
+Part of the onboarding process to become a CASA volunteer includes 39 hours of training.
 These trainings help ensure that our volunteers can determine the best interest of children coming from hard places.
 In addition, CASA offers year-round continued education (with 12 hours required for active volunteers) from local experts and trained CASA staff.
-One of these trainings is “Knowing Who You Are” which is designed to address disparities and challenge biases.
+One of these trainings is "CAPE" (Cultivating Anti-Racism Through Personal Exploration) which is designed to address disparities and challenge biases.
 CASA strives to develop cultural humility and awareness in working with children and families from different backgrounds.
 Another great enrichment course offered by CASA is “Trauma-Informed Advocacy” which teaches people how to understand and respond appropriately to the impacts of trauma for children whose exposure to trauma overwhelms their ability to cope.
-You can view our upcoming trainings on our Continuing Ed page.

 Make a Real Impact in Your Community

 We know that there are so many great nonprofits that you can give both your time and resources to this year but one of the amazing things about being a CASA volunteer is the real impact you have on a child.
 CASA volunteers serve as the guardian ad litem for kids in the child welfare system and provide detailed information and recommendations to judges so that they can make informed decisions on a child’s life.
 You’ll have the opportunity to work with CPS caseworkers, attorneys, therapists, and more.
 When CASA volunteer Debbie Dulski was asked about the impact she has as a volunteer, she said, “I didn't realize the weight that our work is given in the legal system.”
 Read more about her story as a co-CASA with her husband, John.